 My friend and co-creator at Appdome published a great blog about EventBot Malware.
 Avi’s blog covered the technical aspects of this new data harvesting attack as well as the protections mobile developers can use to stop this class of attack.

 I want to cover what EventBot teaches us about the nature of hacking mobile apps in today’s mobile ecosystem.
 Perhaps the most interesting question here is this- “what does EventBot teach us about the business of Malware?”
-The answer to this question is critical to cybersecurity professionals who need to develop adequate strategies to guard against this new threat class.
+The answer to this question is critical to cybersecurity professionals who need to develop adequate strategies to guard against this threat class.